how does alcohol affect sleep 1

 Alcohol’s sedative effect

-Decreased time taken to fall asleep
+Decreased time we are taken to fall asleep.

 Fragmented Sleep and Nighttime Awakening